Spark of Independence cover art

 The Third Volume in the Independence Trilogy

-Spark of Independence: The American Revolution in the Northern Colonies, 1775–1776 by historian Michael Cecere explores these less-known clashes and events that occurred during the fifteen months between Lexington and Concord and the Declaration of Independence.
-These engagements and incidents, although not as well known as Lexington and Concord, Bunker Hill, or the siege of Boston, contributed significantly to the growing support within New England for independence from Great Britain by 1776.
+Like its companion volumes, Spark of Independence: The American Revolution in the Northern Colonies, 1775–1776 by historian Michael Cecere extensively uses primary source documents to explore both the well known and less-known clashes and events that occurred during the fifteen months between Lexington and Concord and the Declaration of Independence, and how these events contributed to the growing support across the colonies for independence from Great Britain by 1776.

 Michael Cecere is a retired teacher who resides in Williamsburg, Virginia, with his wife.
 He earned his BA in History from the University of Maine at Farmington and two MA degrees in History and Political Science from the University of Akron, in Ohio.
 He is author of twenty-five books on the American Revolution, including the companion volumes March to Independence: The American Revolution in the Southern Colonies, 1775–1776 and United for Independence: The American Revolution in the Middle Colonies, 1775–1776, and nearly as many articles for the Journal of the American Revolution.
 He volunteers and works part-time at Colonial Williamsburg and is an active Revolutionary War reenactor with the 7th Virginia Regiment.